Advantages of IPS display panels:

 When it comes to choosing the right LCD panel technology, there is no single right answer.
 Each of the three primary technologies offers distinct strengths and weaknesses.
 Looking at different features and specs helps you identify which monitor best fits your needs.

 IPS monitors offer the greatest range of color-related features and remain the gold standard for photo editing and color-critical pro uses.
-Greater availability and lower prices make IPS monitors a great fit anyone who values outstanding image quality.
+Greater availability and lower prices make IPS monitors a great fit for anyone who values outstanding image quality.

 Ultimately, budget and feature preferences will determine the best fit for each user.
 Among the available monitors of each panel type there will also be a range of price points and feature sets.
-Additionally, overall quality may vary among manufacturers due to factors related to a display’s components, manufacturing and design.
+Additionally, overall quality may vary among manufacturers due to factors related to a display’s components, manufacturing, and design.

 If you’re interested in learning more about IPS monitors, you can take a look at some of these professional monitors to see if they would be the right fit for you.